 North Carolina Cooperative Extension centers — located in all 100 counties and serving the Eastern Band of the Cherokee Indians — are community resources, serving as the front door to the vast knowledge base of N.C.
 State and N.C.
 A&T State universities.
 Cooperative Extension helps build quality communities by training adult and youth volunteers to become community leaders, providing educational programs to stimulate community economic development, working in partnership with other agencies to help citizens prepare for and recover from disasters — and more.

 Looking for farmers markets in the Alamance County area?
-Click these links for the updated 2013 listing of farmers markets: Alamance County Area Farmers Markets (.pdf file) Alamance County Area Farmers Markets (online MORE »
+Click these links for the updated 2014 listing of farmers markets: Alamance County Area Farmers Markets (.pdf file) updated list coming soon!
+Alamance County Area MORE »